DaihaoWu/Finetuning4TextGeneration/Evaluation/README.md

 These Evaluation Scripts are modified from the TextDiffuser eval scripts: https://github.com/microsoft/unilm/tree/master/textdiffuser/eval.
 For usage, please refer to the orignal readme from this link.

+Note: [MaskTextSpotterV3](https://github.com/MhLiao/MaskTextSpotterV3/tree/master?tab=readme-ov-file) is used for OCR detection.
+However, since it uses an old CUDA version, to compile the NVIDIA apex package for newer CUDA version, you need to modify code in MaskTextSpotterV3/maskrcnn_benchmark/csrc/cuda and update the library from <THC/THC.h> to <ATen/ATen.h>.